Michigan Debt Relief Guide

 Debt settlement allows Michigan residents to get out of debt for a percentage of what they owe.
 You can settle debt on your own and negotiate with individual creditors and collectors or enroll in a debt settlement program to get professional help.
 This does cause credit damage.
 Each debt settled will be noted on your credit report for seven years from the date the account first became delinquent.
 However, it can be a viable debt relief option for avoiding bankruptcy when you are completely overwhelmed with debt.

-If you’re curious how we can help you, below you will find a few case studies from clients that we’ve helped in Michigan residents.
+If you’re curious how we can help you, below you will find a few case studies from clients we’ve helped in Michigan residents.
 If you’re facing challenges with debt, call us at (844) 276-1544 to receive a free debt and budget evaluation from a certified credit counselor.

 Ready to see if Consolidated Credit can help you, too?
 Talk to a certified credit counselor for a free debt and budget evaluation.